 Once a leader in coal production, Kentucky has diversified its economy with growth in new industries like auto manufacturing and technology.
 The state has seen a growth in apprenticeship and retraining programs to teach the local workforce new skills like computer coding and software development.
-The prospects are promising - Kentucky is projected to help lead the nation in computing job growth by 2024.
+The prospects are promising - Kentucky leads the nation in projected computing job growth by 2024 State of the App Economy